shmay/DevTips/tips/rails-tips.md

 [Sidekiq](https://github.com/mperham/sidekiq) will **NOT** use multiple cores by default (at least with CRuby).
 Its [concurrency](https://github.com/mperham/sidekiq/wiki/Advanced-Options#concurrency) option merely sets the number of threads per core.
 For CRuby, it's ["One core per process"](https://github.com/mperham/sidekiq/issues/1244#issuecomment-26136518).

-Luckily, Sidekiq deploy helper gems, like
--sidekiq, often let easily you specify the number of Sidekiq processes you'd like to spin up: https://github.com/Mic92/mina-sidekiq#available-options
+Luckily, Sidekiq deploy helper gems, like mina-sidekiq, often let easily you specify the number of Sidekiq processes you'd like to spin up: https://github.com/Mic92/mina-sidekiq#available-options

 ## pluck